antonio1121/Downtime/README.md

 Yahoo
 yahoo.com
 ```
 This will display the uptimes in the form of numbers (0 or 1), and the amount of numbers displayed or how many times to check can be changed in the java files (*Status.java* for # of numbers displayed, and *App.java* for  how often to ping.)
+Currently the default values are to check addresses every 30 minutes, and will fill up to 20 bars.

 It will display it in an html file so that it is viewable in the web browser.